mohammadrana02/Data-Analytics/README.md

-Data Analysis Project in Python and SQL
+Data Analysis Projects in Python and SQL